 General Journal

-Date Account/Explanation PR Debit Credit
+Date Account/Explanation R Debit Credit

-Retained Earnings XX хх
+Retained Earnings XX xx

-To close the net loss, a debit balance in the income summary, to retained earnings.

 Finally, when dividends is closed to retained earnings in the fourth closing entry, the \$200 debit balance in the Dividends account is transferred into retained earnings as shown in Figure 3.13.
 After the closing entry is posted, the Dividends account is left with a zero balance and retained earnings is left with a credit balance of \$1,857.
-Notice that the \$1,857 must agree to the retained earnings balance calculated on the statement of changes in equity.
+Notice that the \$1,857 must agree to the retained earnings balance calculated on the statement of shareholders' equity.